lastdiv/kartik/README.md

 # kartik
-this is demo form Git &amp; Git hub class
+this is demo form Git &amp; Git hub class.